nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 .. important::
    The received update image chunks are stored on the dedicated non-volatile memory partition when the current version of the device firmware is running.
    For this reason, make sure that you use configuration with a dedicated update image partition.
-   For more information on configuring the memory layout in the application, see the :ref:`nrf_desktop_flash_memory_layout` documentation.
+   For more information on configuring the memory layout in the application, see the :ref:`nrf_desktop_memory_layout` documentation.

 MCUboot bootloader mode
 =======================